2022 Zamfara massacres

-From 4 to 6 January 2022, over 200 people were killed by bandits in Zamfara State, Nigeria.
+From 4 to 6 January 2022, over 200 people were killed by bandits in Zamfara State, Nigeria in a series of massacres.
 This was the deadliest terrorist attack in recent Nigerian history.

 Background

 The Nigerian bandit conflict, in which thousands of people have been killed, began in 2011 and is linked to the farmer-herder conflicts and the Boko Haram insurgency.
 Bandit gangs carry out attacks in several northwestern states, including mass kidnappings and massacres.
 Attacks in Zamfara State in 2021 include the kidnapping of 279 secondary schoolgirls in Jangebe in February and the massacre of over 50 villagers in Zurmi in June.

 Prior to the attacks, airstrikes by government forces on 3 January resulted in the deaths of over 100 bandits and the destruction of numerous bases.
 This led to bandits being pushed forward into the region, where they carried out reprisal attacks.
 A few days later the Nigerian government designated the bandits to be terrorists.